rafatmunshi/Low-Level-Software-Design/README.md

 - Principles-
 Some names of classes change to generalise them and not introduce unnecessary extra extended classes.
-Some refactoring done to avoid repetition in code (DRY) As options for the user are increasing, the Exit option is made final as choice 20, so that the number is not used in code instead the variable name is used to make the code readable.
+Some refactoring done to avoid repetition in code **(DRY)** As options for the user are increasing, the Exit option is made final as choice 20, so that the number is not used in code instead the variable name is used to make the code **readable**.

 The class diagram for this story is-
 ![Test Image 1](Story2.png)